Esthetic Crown Lengthening

 The crown lengthening procedure is usually performed under local anesthetic and involves a series of small incisions around the tissue to separate the gums from the teeth.
 Even if only one tooth requires the procedure, it will likely be necessary to adjust the surrounding teeth to enable a more even reshaping.
 In some cases, removal of a small amount of bone will be necessary as well.

-When Dr. Yamaoka is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
+When Dr. Yamaoka or Dr. Park is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
 Sutures and a protective bandage are then placed to help secure the new gum-to-tooth relationship.
 Your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You will need to be seen in one or two weeks to evaluate your healing.
 The surgical site should be completely healed in approximately two to three months following the procedure.
 Depending on the situation, restorative work can be started as soon as six weeks post-surgery.

 We Are Here to Help!